anandbaraik/tvShow/README.md

 # TV Show Dashboard

-A dashboard for browsing IMDb's Top 250 TV shows, grouped by genre and sorted by rating, with a detail view and genre/rating/title filtering, built on the [IMDb236 RapidAPI](https://rapidapi.com/).
+A dashboard for browsing IMDb's Top 250 TV shows, grouped by genre and sorted by rating, with a detail view, genre/rating/title filtering, and bookmarking, built on the [IMDb236 RapidAPI](https://rapidapi.com/).

 ## Tech stack and why